Global Warming Jeopardizes Norway's Fish Farms

 JOYCE: That's Jan Saplind, with Blue Planet, which represents fish farmers.

-Mr. SAPLIND: And that's because of the climate here being perfect for doing aquaculture on these species that we raise.
+SAPLIND: And that's because of the climate here being perfect for doing aquaculture on these species that we raise.
 So, obviously, if the climate was to change, well, then, we'd be out of business.

-Manager Bernard Ostobovik(ph) shovels steed from a bucket into the water.
+JOYCE: Manager Bernard Ostobovik(ph) shovels steed from a bucket into the water.
 The fish crashed the surface.
 The fjord looks like it's boiling.
 But Ostobovik says what's in the net is actually 98 percent water and only 2 percent fish.

-But Jan Saplind of Blue Planet says that these threats haven't sunk in yet.
+JOYCE: But Jan Saplind of Blue Planet says that these threats haven't sunk in yet.

-Mr. SAPLIND: We're very, very dependent on the climate staying not very much different than it is.
+SAPLIND: We're very, very dependent on the climate staying not very much different than it is.
 I think people have trouble in really grasping this.

-If the gulf stream moved, northern Europe might go into a deep freeze, severely damaging agriculture and fisheries.
+JOYCE: If the gulf stream moved, northern Europe might go into a deep freeze, severely damaging agriculture and fisheries.
 Most scientists now say that's probably not going to happen.
 That sort of scientific uncertainty, says Gunner Eskeland of the research organization CICERO, leaves people guessing.

-Grete Hovelsrud is a researcher with CICERO.
+JOYCE: Grete Hovelsrud is a researcher with CICERO.

-Christopher Joyce, NPR News.
+JOYCE: Christopher Joyce, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.